sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

 ## Determine server and service requirements

 Use the [resource estimator](../resource_estimator.md) to determine the resource requirements for your environment.
 You will use this information to set up the instance and configure the docker-compose YAML file.

-## Prepare a clone
+## Prepare a fork

-To configure your Sourcegraph instance, you must create and use a fork of the reference repository.
-We strongly recommend that you create and run Sourcegraph from your own fork of the reference repository to track your customizations to the Sourcegraph Docker Compose YAML.
-Refer to the following steps, which use GitHub as an example, then return to this page:
+We strongly recommend that you create and run Sourcegraph from your own fork of the reference repository.
+You will make changes to the default configuration, for example to the docker-compose YAML file, in your fork.
+The fork will also enable you to keep track of your customizations when upgrading your fork from the reference repo.
+Refer to the following steps for preparing a clone, which use GitHub as an example, then return to this page:

 1. [Fork the reference repo](index.md#fork-the-sourcegraph-reference-repository)
 2. [Clone your fork](index.md#clone-your-fork)